You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • sanctions, tax, KYC, or payout records for the period required by applicable law or provider rules;

-• records of moderation actions, blocks, reports, enforcement decisions, and safety incidents needed to enforce repeat-offender rules; and
+• records of moderation actions, blocks, reports, enforcement decisions, child-safety incidents, and safety incidents needed to enforce repeat-offender rules; and

 • backup copies until the relevant backup deletion cycle completes.